Karoline Herder

-Maria Karoline Herder (born 28 January 1750 in Reichenweier, Alsace (then part of Germany), died 15 September 1809 in Weimar) was a German editor who collected and published the works of her famous husband, philosopher Johann Gottfried Herder.
+Maria Karoline Herder (28 January 1750 Reichenweier, Alsace — 15 September 1809 Weimar, Saxe-Weimar-Eisenach) was a German editor who collected and published the works of her famous husband, philosopher Johann Gottfried Herder.

 Biography

+Family and education

 She was born Maria Karoline Flachsland, the daughter of Johann Friedrich Flachsland (1715–1755) and his wife Rosina Catharina Mauritii (1717–1765).
+Orphaned at a young age, she went to live at the home of her sister Friederike Katharina (1744–1801) in Darmstadt, which in 1761 got married statesman Andreas Peter von Hesse (1728–1803).

+Her other sister, Ernestine Rosine, had been the mistress of Louis IX of Hesse-Darmstadt since 1761.
+She married in 1766 and was subsequently thrown out by Louis, endowed with a pension of 500 guilders.
+Ernestine later became mentally disturbed, so Maria Carolina received guardianship over her and also the pension.
+She placed Ernestine in an institution shortly thereafter, where she soon died.

-Orphaned at a young age, she went to live at the home of her sister Friederike Katharina (1744–1801) in Darmstadt.
-There, she became a member of the "Darmstadt Circle," which became one of the most important developers of a concept they called "sensitivity."
+In Darmstadt, she became a member of the "Darmstadt Circle," which became one of the most important developers of a concept they called "sensitivity."
 Johann Wolfgang von Goethe, who soon became her friend, Franz Michael Leuchsenring, Sophie von La Roche, Johann Heinrich Merck and her future husband Johann Gottfried Herder belonged to the group.

 Karoline (sometimes spelled Caroline or Carolina) was considered very open-minded, highly educated, and proficient in several languages.
 Within the Circle, she was called "Psyche."
 Later, Goethe called her his "sister."

+Through Merck's mediation, Karoline met Herder, who was passing through, in August 1770.
+Their subsequent correspondence is among the most important documents of the time, but also reveals the ambivalence of their characters in the two lovers' struggle to reach a decision.
+Despite her sober and practical approach to life, however, the passionate woman often succumbed to her excitable temperament, knew few bounds in love and hate, and judged hastily and sometimes unfairly.

+Marriage and children

 On 2 May 1773, Karoline married Johann Gottfried Herder (1744–1803) in Darmstadt and took his surname.
 After the wedding, they moved to Bückeburg where he was named court preacher.
 In their secluded residence, the couple lived their "happiest" and spiritually fruitful time.
-There, the young family grew significantly with Gottfried (1774-1806) and August (1776-1838).
-After moving to Weimar, more children followed, Karl Emil (1779-1857), Luise (1781-1860), and Emil Ernst Gottfried (1783-1855).
+In Buckeburg the young family grew significantly with Wilhelm Gottfried (1774–1806) and Sigismund August (1776–1838).

+Through Goethe's mediation, the family moved to Weimar in 1776 with both sons and her sister Ernestine's five-year-old daughter.
+The position as a consistory councilor at the Weimar court did not bring Herder what he had hoped for.
+The Herders found life in the small royal city and their relationship with Goethe disappointing.
+Nevertheless, they remained in Weimar for their entire lives.
+The marriage produced five more children: Wilhelm Ludwig Ernst (1778–1842), Karl Emil Adelbert (1779–1857), Luise Theodore Emilie (1781–1860), Emil Ernst Gottfried (1783–1855) and Rinaldo Gottfried (b.
+1790).